Explore the region. Get involved in your community. Experience moments of joy.

 The opera takes place in the Japanese port city of Nagasaki at the turn of the last century, at a time of expanding American international presence.
 Japan was hesitantly defining its global role, and Nagasaki was one of the country’s few ports open to foreign ships.
-Temporary marriages for foreign sailors were
+Temporary marriages for foreign sailors were not unusual.

 The lyric beauty of Puccini’s score, especially the music for the thoroughly believable lead role, has made Butterfly timeless.